 Origin Stories and the Noble Savage

-Though some of the earliest booklets produced pre-Improvement Company included a brief history of the town, was probably more or less factual (and has been detailed at the beginning of this chapter).
+Promotional material produced by the Improvement Company included a new origin story for the town, one evoking the trope of the Noble Savage.
+Though some of the earliest booklets produced pre-Improvement Company included a brief history of the town, the origin story was probably more or less factual (and has been detailed at the beginning of this chapter).
 One of the first pamphlets I have been able to locate that was probably sponsored by the Company was published in 1887 in St. Louis.
 A detailed rendition of The Crescent Hotel adorns the front cover, and the title page features its distinctive fireplace, located in the lobby.
 The first double-page spread with text includes one of the most vivid, detailed illustrations contained in the entire pamphlet.
 It depicts five Native Americans, two of whom are drawing water from a spring flowing from the side of a rock formation.

 The image is intended to illustrate the story related beneath it.
 The history of the town, the author begins, “is tinged with romance and tradition running back to the time when Arkansas was a part of the dominions of the King of Spain.”
 Quickly skipping over the springs’ life under the Spaniards, the story picks up in 1847, when a certain J. M. Richardson of Carthage, Missouri, tells of his experience meeting “‘White Hair,’ chief of the Osages,” and their discussion of “a wonderful ‘Medicine’ Spring.”
 The story continues on the next page, although in the form of a letter to Powell Clayton (a sure sign of the Improvement Company’s participation in the development of the booklet) from Richardson.
 The Great and Little Osages believed, Richardson claimed, that “the spirit of the great Medicine Man hovered round the spring,” and they would never camp or fight near it.
 They held it sacred and ascribed to it supernatural powers, according to the author of the booklet.